Star-UU-Wang/Star-UU-Wang/README.md

 ### Hi there 👋

 - 🔭 I’m currently studying in ISTBI, Fudan University
-- 🧠 Computational Neuroscience and Embodied Intelligence
+- 🧠 Focus on Brain and Intelligence research
 - 🏃 Football ⚽️ and Frisbee 🥏 lover
 - 😎 ENTP